 A cash advance is an appealing option to many plaintiffs who need money right away and cannot wait until their lawsuit settles or receives a court award.

 A cash advance on a pending lawsuit is not considered a loan or a line of credit.
-At USClaims, we purchase a portion of your anticipated legal settlement.
+At USClaims, we purchase a portion of the proceeds of your anticipated legal settlement.
 In exchange for that purchase, we provide you with a cash advance.

 Once you receive compensation for your claim, your attorney will take care of the details of repaying your cash advance to us once they receive your settlement funds.
-If you end up not receiving compensation after pursuing your claim, you owe us nothing and the cash advance is forgiven.
+If you end up not receiving compensation after pursuing your claim, USClaims gets nothing; you get to keep your cash advance and do not have to pay USClaims anything.

 Should You Get a Cash Advance on Your Pending Lawsuit?